Arlington Cemetery station: History

 The station opened on July 1, 1977.
 Its opening coincided with the completion of 11.8 mi of rail between National Airport and RFK Stadium and the opening of the Capitol South, Crystal City, Eastern Market, Farragut West, Federal Center SW, Federal Triangle, Foggy Bottom–GWU, L'Enfant Plaza, McPherson Square, National Airport, Pentagon, Pentagon City, Potomac Avenue, Rosslyn, Smithsonian, and Stadium–Armory stations.

 In May 2018, Metro announced an extensive renovation of platforms at twenty stations across the system.
 The platforms at the Arlington Cemetery station were rebuilt from February 13 to May 23, 2021.

 On March 19, 2020, this station closed in response to the COVID-19 pandemic.
 The station reopened on August 23, 2020.

 Between January 15 to January 21, 2021, this station was closed because of security concerns related to the 2021 Inauguration.

+Canopies above the escalators between street level and the mezzanine were installed beginning in June 2023.
+The canopies shield customers and escalators from the elements, helping protect the escalators and extend their service life and reliability.
+The project is expected to be completed in fall 2026.

 Station layout

-Arlington Cemetery is unique in its design, located just below ground level and only covered by a bridge carrying Memorial Drive.
-It is also one of two stations with three levels (the other being Fort Totten).
-Escalators from Memorial Drive go down two levels to the mezzanine, where customers may purchase SmarTrip cards at vending machines and pass through fare control.
-A knock-out panel exists between the exits at the mezzanine level.
-Escalators on the other side of fare control then go up to the side platforms.
-Elevators go directly to the platforms with one fare gate for each elevator at platform level.
+Arlington Cemetery is located just below ground level and only covered by a bridge carrying Memorial Drive over the station.
+Escalators connect both the north and south sides of Memorial Drive with a mezzanine below the platforms, where customers pass through fare control.
+Escalators on the other side of fare control connect passengers to the side platforms.
+Elevators go directly between the street level and the platforms, bypassing the mezzanine, with one fare gate for each elevator at platform level.